 After 82 years, the congregation and church buildings in Batesland closed, and members joined one of the two remaining congregations.
 Today, Our Redeemer's and Rock of Ages serve over 170 souls and continue to seek opportunities to reach out to the people of Bennett and Sheridan counties.

 Hi, I'm Pastor Pappenfuss.
 I was born in Houston, TX, and lived in Minnesota, Wisconsin, Arizona, and Michigan growing up.
 In high school, I attended and graduated from Michigan Lutheran Seminary in Saginaw, MI in 2006.
 I earned a Bachelor of Liberal Arts degree from Martin Luther College of New Ulm, MN in 2010, and finished my formal education as a 2014 Graduate of Wisconsin Lutheran Seminary in Mequon, Wisconsin (pictured above).
 In December of 2011, I married my wonderful wife, Karis, an early childhood educator.
-We have one child, our son Reuben.
+We have two sons, Reuben and Josiah.

 We are a biblical church.
 We want God's Word to have the first place in what we believe and in our worldview.